 Generate variable voltages using PWM in MicroPython

-PWM, a trick to generate variable voltages on digital pins
+PWM: a trick to generate variable voltages on digital pins

-with α the duty cycle
+with \(α\) , the duty cycle (the pulse width in percent)

-- In practice, PWM is used for:
+In practice, PWM is used to :

-Controlling a motor speed
+Controlling the speed of a motor

-Generate square signals (with α = 0.5)
+Generate square signals (with α=0.5)

-PWM performance on ESP32
+PWM performance on the ESP32

 Each PWM block can have an independent frequency.